m-onz/m-onzAV/README.md

 # m-onzAV

-audio visual performance patches... [http://puredata.info](Pd and GEM).
+audio visual performance patches...
+[Pd & GEM](http://puredata.info).
 As seen in the video's below.
 Minus the audio samples and video's that where made using [Processing](https://processing.org).
 You will need to add your own video's and sounds and modify the file paths used in the patches.

 ## dependencies